neams-th-coe/cardinal/doc/content/tutorials/pincell_multiphysics.md

   style=width:40%;margin-left:auto;margin-right:auto

 Finally, [pincell_cross] shows the fluid and solid temperatures (a) with both phases shown and (b) with just the fluid region highlighted.
 The very lower power in this demonstration results in fairly small temperature gradients in the fuel, but what is important to note is the coupled solution captures typical conjugate heat transfer temperature distributions in rectangular pincells.
+You can always extend this tutorial to turbulent conditions and increase the power to display temperature distributions more characteristic of real nuclear systems.

 !media pincell_cross.png
   id=pincell_cross